rubenerd/rubenerd.com/content/post/2017/enter-username-hit-button-enter-password.md

 4. Enter or autofull our password
 5. Hit another button

-**Steps 2 and 3 are superflous**.
+**Steps 2 and 3 are superfluous**.
 You're making us jump through an additional hoop we never needed to before.
-It's a bad design decision, and you should feel bad.
+It's a bad design decision, and if you advocate for it, you should feel bad.

 *But Ruben!
 We need this because different authentication systems require different credentials!
+Some use SSO or need different tokens!
 Some systems may not need a password!
 Or maybe we'll need to redirect people to another site!
 We normalise user-hostile interfaces!!!*

 Nonsense.
 Well, except for the last point.
-You can start with sane defaults, then remove/replace/redirect fields as needed.
-Otherwise, give the rest of us a normal login form we can autofill with our password manager and be done with it.
+You can start with reasonable defaults, then remove/replace/redirect fields as needed with the same dynamic controls you're using everywhere else.
+Otherwise, give the rest of us a normal login form we can autofill with our password manager, or use with our screen reader, and be done with it.

+This is a classic anti-pattern: regardless of the dubious, ill-informed technical or design justification, it renders user experience and accessibility *worse*.
+That's the bottom line.
+We need a more robust and secure form of authentication, but shameless obfuscation isn't it.

-So far I've counted Atlassian, Google, and Microsoft as being guilty of this.
-I'm sure there are more.
+So far I've counted Atlassian, Google, and Microsoft as being guilty of this, and I'm sure there are more.

 **Stop doing this.** End of discussion.